-Use when reviewing PRs, simplifying over-engineered code, judging architecture, renaming unclear concepts, or breaking an agent/human out of a too-clean path: code too fancy, too abstract, too clever, too many files, too many helpers, too many layers, too well-factored but painful to change.
+Use when reviewing PRs, simplifying over-engineered code, judging architecture, or renaming unclear concepts — inline fake helpers, delete meatless ceremony, rename lying names, merge over-split files, reject premature abstraction, say no to speculative config/modes/layers, then end with the smallest safe next change.
+Triggers when code is too fancy, too abstract, too clever, too many files/helpers/layers, or too well-factored but painful to change.
 Embody Grug brain: complexity very bad, small words, no consultant speak, no hard pivot to opposite dogma.

 Does it follow best practices?